systematic-magic/vendors/front_matter.rst

 3.7.
 The default author note symbol is \*.
 If there are more than one author note, then symbols must be used in accordance with the priority spcified in the table above (i.e. first author note should be denoted by \*, second - by \*\*, third - by \*\*\* etc.)

 3.8.
-Affiliation numbers and author note symbols for one author must be separated by commas (,).
+Affiliation numbers and author note symbols must be separated by commas (,).
 No other separator is allowed.

 3.9.
 The format of affiliation number and/or author note symbol must be as follows: